FSipiano/newbieDictionary/README.md

 ---
 Sometimes, (well for me at least) it very much seems that this industry has overcomplicated words and phrases for things _on purpose._

-You may be learning from someone who has been in the industry for a while, and for them, these words _just make sense_
+You may be learning from someone who has been in the industry for a while, and for them, these words _just make sense_.

 But do they make sense to you, as a newbie?